aakash-kalmady/eye-disease-detector/README.md

 #### Dataset

-The model was trained on a dataset of over 4000 retinal fundus images, categorized into four classes: Normal, Diabetic Retinopathy, Glaucoma, and Macular Degeneration.
+The model was trained on a dataset of over 4000 retinal fundus images, categorized into four classes: Normal, Diabetic Retinopathy, Glaucoma, and Cataract.

 #### Preprocessing & Augmentation